Old Fashioned Salmon Patties

 For the Salmon Patties

 • Onions give these salmon patties their classic flavor.
-I highly recommend finely chopping them—especially if you’ve got picky eaters.
+I recommend finely chopping them so they “melt” into the patties.

 • My secret ingredient for this recipe is baking powder!
 When mixed with the salmon juices, baking powder produces bubbles.
-The bubbles make the final cakes light and airy, almost like tempura.
+The bubbles make the final cakes light and airy, almost like tempura on the outside.

-• These salmon patties are lightly fried.
-I like to use vegetable oil but you could also another neutral oil like canola or corn oil if that’s what you have on hand.
+• For frying the patties, I like to use vegetable oil.
+But you could also another neutral oil like canola or corn oil if that’s what you have on hand.

 For the Tartar Sauce